Spray Nozzles for

-Building materials manufacturing uses spray nozzles matched to each sub-industry and application stage: engineered wood uses flat-fan nozzles for uniform resin and adhesive film on MDF/OSB/particleboard panels, full-cone for volumetric resin distribution, hollow-cone for controlled release agent application, and fog/mist for biocide and preservative penetration; roofing uses flat-fan for consistent binder film thickness and edge control on shingles and tiles, fog/mist for moisture conditioning to reduce cracking, and full-cone for high-throughput cooling; cement manufacturing uses fog/mist arrays for dust suppression at crushers and transfer points, hollow-cone or fog/mist for gas cooling and conditioning in towers, full-cone for water injection into mills, and high-pressure nozzles for scale and residue removal from kilns and equipment.
-Tungsten carbide orifice inserts are required in high-wear cement and abrasive applications.
+Building materials manufacturing uses spray nozzles matched to each sub-industry and application stage.
+Engineered wood uses flat-fan nozzles for uniform resin and adhesive film on MDF, OSB, and particleboard panels, full-cone for volumetric resin distribution, hollow-cone for controlled release agent application on press platens, and fog/mist for biocide and preservative penetration into wood structure.
+Roofing uses flat-fan for consistent binder film thickness and edge control on shingles and tiles, fog/mist for moisture conditioning to reduce cracking during forming, and full-cone for high-throughput cooling post-forming.
+Cement manufacturing uses fog/mist arrays for dust suppression at crushers and transfer points โ droplets below 50 ยตm required for effective airborne capture โ hollow-cone or fog/mist for gas cooling and conditioning in towers, full-cone for water injection into mills, and high-pressure nozzles for scale and residue removal.
+Tungsten carbide orifice inserts are required in all cement and abrasive applications.

 Building Materials Sub-Industry Spray Solutions